-8. Plaintiff PADRES BUSCANDO EL CAMBIO is an advocacy association that seeks to promote education, full inclusion, and the empowerment of individuals with developmental disabilities and their families.
+8. Plaintiff COALISION DE PADRES BUSCANDO EL CAMBIO, also known as and operating under the name PADRES BUSCANDO EL CAMBIO, is an advocacy association that seeks to promote education, full inclusion, and the empowerment of individuals with developmental disabilities and their families.
+Plaintiff and its members typically refer to themselves as Padres Buscando el Cambio.
 Padres Buscando el Cambio members are parents whose children with developmental disabilities receive services from Harbor.
 Of the approximately 60 families participating in Padres Buscando el Cambio, most are Hispanic/Latinx, including individuals whose primary language is Spanish.
 Padres Buscando el Cambio provides assistance and education about navigating and advocating within various health and developmental service systems to ensure children with developmental disabilities have continued access to necessary services and supports.
 Padres Buscando el Cambio pays taxes within the State of California.
 Padres Buscando el Cambio seeks Harbor's and DDS's compliance with state law.

-9. Defendant NANCY BARGMANN is the current Director of DDS.
+- 9. Defendant NANCY BARGMANN is the current Director of DDS.
 DDS is a political subdivision of the state that operates and administers California's statewide system of services, including community-based services provided by 21 regional centers under DDS contract, for Californians with developmental disabilities.
 Director Bargmann is responsible for directing, organizing, and administering DDS's programs and contractual arrangements.
 Director Bargmann has the responsibility to ensure DDS's compliance with federal and state laws.
-Defendant Bargmann is sued only in her official capacity.

-5 10.
-Defendant HARBOR DEVELOPMENTAL DISABILITIES FOUNDATION, 6 INC. (Harbor) is a non-profit entity incorporated in the State of California.
-Harbor is also 7 known as Harbor Developmental Disabilities Foundation and Harbor Regional Center.
-Harbor 8 is headquartered in Los Angeles County, California.
-Harbor is one of 21 regional centers 9 established by the Legislature under a statutory framework to secure services and supports for 10 individuals with developmental disabilities, a responsibility that has traditionally been solely a 11 governmental function but is now delegated to regional centers.
-As a regional center, Harbor 12 contracts with DDS to deliver services under the direction of DDS as part of a coordinated 13 statutorily-based system through which DDS and Harbor seek to accomplish a common goal 14 of effectuating the Lanterman Act.
-Harbor receives state funds, and is accountable to and 15 monitored by the Legislature and DDS, and subject to extensive statutory regulations 16 controlling its day-to-day operations.
-Under contract with DDS and by statutory mandate, 17 Harbor secures services and supports for individuals with developmental disabilities in the 18 geographical areas of southeast Los Angeles County.

-19 11.
-Plaintiff is ignorant of the true names and capacities of the persons or entities 20 named herein as DOES 1-20 but is informed and believes, and on that basis alleges, that each 21 of such Defendants is legally required to act in the manner herein sought.
-Plaintiff will seek 22 leave to amend this complaint when said Defendants' true names and capacities have been 23 ascertained.
+Defendant Bargmann is sued only in her official capacity. - 10.
+Defendant HARBOR DEVELOPMENTAL DISABILITIES FOUNDATION, INC. (Harbor) is a non-profit entity incorporated in the State of California.
+Harbor is also known as Harbor Developmental Disabilities Foundation and Harbor Regional Center.
+Harbor is headquartered in Los Angeles County, California.
+Harbor is one of 21 regional centers established by the Legislature under a statutory framework to secure services and supports for individuals with developmental disabilities, a responsibility that has traditionally been solely a governmental function but is now delegated to regional centers.
+As a regional center, Harbor contracts with DDS to deliver services under the direction of DDS as part of a coordinated statutorily-based system through which DDS and Harbor seek to accomplish a common goal of effectuating the Lanterman Act.
+Harbor receives state funds, and is accountable to and monitored by the Legislature and DDS, and subject to extensive statutory regulations controlling its day-to-day operations.
+Under contract with DDS and by statutory mandate, Harbor secures services and supports for individuals with developmental disabilities in the geographical areas of southeast Los Angeles County. - 11.
+Plaintiff is ignorant of the true names and capacities of the persons or entities named herein as DOES 1-20 but is informed and believes, and on that basis alleges, that each of such Defendants is legally required to act in the manner herein sought.
+Plaintiff will seek leave to amend this complaint when said Defendants' true names and capacities have been ascertained.